 The Big Island is, unsurprisingly, the largest in the Hawaiian archipelago.
 It’s especially popular with fans of beach life, nature, and golfing.
 Officially called Hawaii, the island is well known for active volcanoes, its picturesque coastline, orchids and world-class golf courses.

 The Big Island’s size means there is a diverse range of terrain.
-There are 2 active volcanoes, Kilauea and Mauna Loa, at Volcanoes National Park.
-You can also find green sands at Papakolea beach, and black at Punalu’u.
-The island also has tropical rainforest, and popular snorkeling beaches such as Hapuna and Kahalu’u.
+There are two active volcanoes, Kilauea and Mauna Loa, at Volcanoes National Park.
+You can also find green sands at Papakolea beach and black at Punalu’u.
+The island also has tropical rainforest and popular snorkeling beaches such as Hapuna and Kahalu’u.

 Big Island highlights